 In the year 1986, Stephen King released a novel called “It.”
-The book earned a bunch of praise and It was also the best selling book of 1986.
+The book earned a bunch of praise and It (no pun intended) was also the best selling book of 1986.
 As a result of popular demand, a two part mini-series aired in 1990 starring Tim Curry as Pennywise The Dancing Clown.
 The 1990 mini-series earned a few positive reviews.
 Over time, viewers who were kids at first, were frighten by the clown, years later, the mini series unintentionally becomes silly.

 After many years of development, a two part film adaptation was green-lit by Warner Bros.
 (WB for short) Part I is the first installment about a group of kids trying to defend themselves from a kid eating clown.
 Part II is the grand finale with the kids reuniting as adults to confront their enemy one last time.